Advanced mirror shapes for mode enhancement in plano-concave cavities: Concave-concave and plano-concave cavities with spherical mirrors

 where $M$ is the transverse misalignment between the mirrors.
 The mode angle diverges very strongly as $w_0$ decreases to increase $\cint$, dramatically increasing clipping loss~\cite{Gao:23}.
 This means that often the alignment tolerance, rather than the cavity numerical aperture, limits the achievable $\cintdirect$ in concave-concave systems.

 The plano-concave geometry is naturally insensitive to the transverse mirror misalignment, provided that the mode does not clip outside the edge of the planar mirror.
 However, when the non-planar mirror is spherical, the cavity modes focus on the planar mirror, not the emitter in the centre of the cavity.
-The smallest possible waist at the emitter is found for mirror radius $R=\idealpcr=5L/4$ (see App.~\ref{app: plano concave optimised radius}) taking the value
+For a given $L$, an elementary calculation finds the smallest possible waist at the emitter for mirror radius $R=\idealpcr=5L/4$ taking the value